Teoscar Hernández Player Props: Mariners vs. Angels

 Angels Pitching Rankings (2022)

-- Angels pitchers combined to surrender 168 total home runs last year (one per game).
+- Angels pitchers combined to give up 168 total home runs last year (one per game).
 That ranked 11th in baseball.

-- Detmers will take the mound to start for the Angels, his first this season.

-- In his last appearance on Saturday, Oct.
-1, the 23-year-old southpaw, started and went six innings against the Texas Rangers.
+- When he last appeared on Sunday, Oct.
+2, the 25-year-old lefty started the game and went seven innings against the Texas Rangers.

 © 2023 Data Skrive.
 All rights reserved.